 - Using the pen with light hand, make gridding lines all over your fabric.

-I am not a native speaker so it's hard for me to describe exactly what I mean but I hope the above makes some sense.
+I am not a native speaker so its hard for me to describe exactly what I mean but I hope the above makes some sense.
 It might be a bit intimidating to grid without a rule at first but you will get use to it within a few lines.
 I gridded my entire piece of fabric for a large HAED within a few minutes.